weishiba/test/README.md

-# test
+# do it
-store something else
+store something others